Canon G7 X Mark II vs T6

 Review summary: Canon G7 X Mark II vs T6

 So how do things add up?
 Which of the two cameras – the Canon G7 X Mark II or the Canon T6 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon PowerShot G7 X Mark II: